 ]]>

-http://4wheelznodivi.sites.nut247h.net/general/significant-delays-driving-tests-licences/feed/ 0
+https://4wheelznodivi.sites.nut247h.net/general/significant-delays-driving-tests-licences/feed/ 0

-Driving Lessons Post Lockdown http://4wheelznodivi.sites.nut247h.net/general/driving-lessons-post-lockdown/ http://4wheelznodivi.sites.nut247h.net/general/driving-lessons-post-lockdown/#respond Mon, 12 Oct 2020 13:28:48 +0000 https://www.4wheelz.co.uk/?p=12298
+Driving Lessons Post Lockdown https://4wheelznodivi.sites.nut247h.net/general/driving-lessons-post-lockdown/ https://4wheelznodivi.sites.nut247h.net/general/driving-lessons-post-lockdown/#respond Mon, 12 Oct 2020 13:28:48 +0000 https://www.4wheelz.co.uk/?p=12298

 As lockdown has begun to ease in England, driving lessons have been allowed to resume from 4th July.
 Though new restrictions have come into force through much of the UK, including local restrictions in Birmingham, Sandwell and Wolverhampton such as the “Rule of Six”, at the moment driving lessons can continue to go ahead.